 How to optimize your inventory levels

-Carrying inventories means carrying material costs within your organizations.
+Carrying inventories means carrying material costs within your organization.
 It’s possible to find opportunities to optimize your inventory levels.
-You can reduce inventory excess, detect unnecessary list, highlight obsoletes materials occupying space.
-Make sure your inventories are in the right levels and take actions whenever you find a gap.
-By implementing and following this technique periodically, you’ll reduce your inventory cost, improve your space availability.
+You can reduce inventory excess, detect unnecessary lists, and highlight obsolete materials occupying space.
+Make sure your inventories are at the right levels and take action whenever you find a gap.
+By implementing and following this technique periodically, you’ll reduce your inventory cost, and improve your space availability.

 What type of inventories do I have?

 You store an enormous amount of physical inventory in your warehouse.
 Physical inventory can be raw materials, spare parts, or finished products.
 In any case, it costs money, time, labor, energy, and space to have them available on hand.
 You also expect to

 - transform the raw material into a product

 - use the spare parts

 - deliver your products

 You may see that the inventory is not moving, and therefore, they are stored for a long time there.
 There are multiple causes: